File a Citizen Complaint

 - Include the following:

-- Name, address, and other contact information of the student at issue in the citizen complaint.
+- Name, address, and other contact information of the student if the citizen complaint involves a student.
 This includes contact information for a student who is homeless.

 - Name of the school district or other agency you believe violated the IDEA.
 If the citizen complaint is about an agency you must also provide the address.